Apr 2, 2018

 Loki: Chaos engineering tool for data infrastructure at Gojek

-• Load testing: It can launch multiple instances of data feeders and consumers at desired load state on any of our data streams.
+The tool launches multiple instances of data feeders and consumers to apply desired loads across data streams.

 Usage: